 – Has been suggested several times by other friends of other Presidents.

 – Even though rejection may itself be hard for Mr. Holmes to accept, I strongly urge you to keep to the reduced silhouette path.

-Someone – possibly Casey – has written at the bottom of this memo, ‘James Bond is my favorite anyway’, which should come as no surprise given the CIA’s relationship with the franchise.
+Someone – probably Casey – has written at the bottom of this memo, ‘James Bond is my favorite anyway’, which should come as no surprise given the CIA’s relationship with the franchise.